Azure/vm-scale-sets/preview/upgrade/readme.md

 A. We do not move onto the next batch until the previous batch has completed being upgraded.
 In order to get the behavior that you are requesting you will need to add a custom health probe for your load balancer, and you need to start reporting unhealthy on your custom health probe when your OS receives a shutdown notification.
 You need to delay OS shutdown until you are no longer receiving traffic (you have been reporting unhealthy on your health probe for long enough).

-There is no in built mechanism, it is up to partner teams to stop and start traffic using custom loadbalancer probes.
+There is no in built mechanism, the recommendation is to stop and start traffic using custom load balancer probes.

 You are right about health probes not supporting http, although it is my understanding that that feature may be forthcoming (not sure what the product plan is there though)